Third Sturgeon government: History

-On 20 August 2021, following two months of negotiations, the SNP and Scottish Greens announced a new power-sharing agreement.
+On 20 August 2021, following two months of negotiations, the SNP and Scottish Greens announced a power-sharing agreement, the Bute House Agreement.
 While not an official coalition, it would be the first time in both Scottish and UK history that Green politicians would be in government.
-The Greens hold two ministerial posts.
+The Greens held two ministerial posts.
 The agreement will see both parties pledge for a second referendum on Scottish independence, an increase investment in active travel and public transport, enhancing tenants rights, a ten-year £500m Just Transition and establishing a National Care Service.

+On 21 February 2023, Sturgeon chaired her final meeting of her third cabinet following her resignation the previous month.
+It was also Swinney's final attendance to a Scottish Cabinet, having announced his retirement from government after serving under First Minister Alex Salmond and Sturgeon from 2007 until 2023.
+Swinney later became First Minister in May 2024 following the 2024 Scottish government crisis that led to Yousaf's resignation.